 Though Alan Douglas convened some magical artist combinations for UA Jazz, he seemingly had little inkling of what happened in manufacture and engineering, no way he could really, with the equipment in use in the early ’60s.
 That had to wait for the arrival of today’s modern audiophile rigs, revealing vinyl systems which expose the good and bad engineering, and show that our friends in Japan knew a thing or two about mastering and manufacture.
 (If any of our Japanese readers would like to take a bow, please, feel free).

 A little research revealed that the 1985 EMI-Toshiba Liberty series, which I knew little or nothing of previously, included a whole swathe of Alan Douglas UA Jazz recordings, including quite a few I had found troubled in their original issue.
 Looks like lots of scope for happy listening here.
+A warning note however, it’s not all good news.
+I have the 1985 Toshiba Liberty of two Zoot Sims albums – A Night at the Half Note, and Zoot Sims in Paris, and they are both have a timid and anaemic presentation.
+There was a weakness in the production chain somewhere.
+UA may have understood A&R, accounting and marketing but let themselves down on engineering.

 Thoughts on anything in today’s keyboard punishment welcome, as always.
 Do you have any of the Douglas UA series?
 What do you think of them?
 Am I the only one here who has an issue?
 Help!